Hearing protection device: Requirements of the law and recommendations of specialists

 Many countries require several interventions to control risks from exposures to loud noise in the workplace.
 For example, US Occupational Safety and Health Administration requires hearing conservation programs which include the provision of hearing protection devices.
 This does not mean that OSHA considers HPDs to be effective.
 In fact, the document directly indicates their unreliability.

 It is also recommended by the U.S. National Institute for Occupational Safety and Health, audiologists and other hearing healthcare professionals when one works exposed to noise levels that exceed 85 dB.
 NIOSH base their recommendations for use of hearing protection by a calculation called time-weighted average (TWA).
 A time-weighted average is the average noise level a worker is exposed to over a period of time.
 NIOSH recommends that OSHA use an 85 dBA time-weighted average during an 8-hour period as their exposure limit.
 An 85 dBA time-weighted average means that HPD use is recommended if an employee is exposed to an average noise level of 85 dBA or more during an 8-hour work day.
 NIOSH also uses a 3 dB exchange rate for time-weighted averages.
 A 3 dB exchange rate means that for every 3 dB increase in the average level of noise the recommended time being exposed to that level of noise is cut in half.
-For example, for a worker who is exposed to 88 dBA, it's recommended he/she only be exposed to that level of noise for 4 hours.
+For example, for a worker who is exposed to 88 dBA, it is recommended that he or she only be exposed to that level of noise for 4 hours.
 These levels of noise may be encountered in both occupational and recreational settings.
 HPDs are recommended for use in settings where it is difficult to control the noise level, and the person exposed to the noise cannot be removed from the environment.